andrius-momzyakov/MyCmsIntLoc/README.md

 MyCmsIntLoc
 ===========

-Primitive Cms with internationalization just for training with elementary plain&blog pages and with simple menu&content correction tools.
+Primitive Cms with internationalization done just for training with elementary plain&blog pages and with simple menu&content correction tools.
 Working instance can be seen at e-pyfan.com.